bakang1398/Evens-and-Odds/README.md

 # Evens-and-Odds
-showcases if a number is even or odd
+showcases a function that checks if the numver is even or odd.

 # Languages
 - HTML